AnggaR96s/Reforestation/README.md

-## How do you make a 'one' disappear?
-You add a 'g' and it's 'gone'
+## What is a tornado's favorite game to play?
+Twister!